 1. Climate Change and Public Policy

 The biggest challenge faced by current and future generations is climate change.
+It is one of the most pressing issues of our time.
 Our socio-economic ecology is affected.
 Nobody is devoting enough effort to exploring how to do this.

 The results may be so damaging to our social structure that even developed nations cannot handle the turmoil.

 Youth unemployment and poverty remain major issues in emerging and developing nations (markets).
 Ecological and resource sustainability are necessary for reducing poverty.

 Unless production practices and consumption habits improve, increased food production will speed up.

 The world is increasingly facing environmental challenges.
 It is becoming increasingly important for us to work together to ensure sustainability.
 We must recognize that we are all part of the same global community.
 Our actions have an impact on each other.